Ronaldo Webster

-Ronaldo Webster (born 4 July 2001) is a Jamaican professional footballer who plays as a midfielder or forward for North Macedonian club Shkëndija and the Jamaica national team.
+Ronaldo Romario Webster (born 4 July 2001) is a Jamaican professional footballer who plays as a Left-back or a left winger for Liga I club Universitatea Craiova and the Jamaica national team.

 Early life

 Webster was born on 4 July 2001 in Savanna-la-Mar, Jamaica and is a native of Westmoreland Parish, Jamaica.
-The son of Khadine Mullings, he has a sister and three brothers, two of whom died at a young age.
+He was raised in the community of Strathbogie by his mother, Khadine Mullings, who has been a key motivator in his life.
+He has a sister and three brothers, two of whom died at a young age.
 Growing up, he attended Unity Primary School in Jamaica.
 Afterwards, he attended Petersfield High School, St. Elizabeth Technical High School, and Wolmer's Trust High School for Boys in Jamaica.

 Club career

 Webster started his career with Jamaican side Reno, where he made seven league appearances and scored zero goals.
-In 2019, he signed for Jamaican side Cavalier, where he made eighty-five league appearances and scored twelve goals and played in the Caribbean Club Championship and helped the club win the league title.
+In 2019, he signed for Jamaican side Cavalier, where he made eighty-five league appearances and scored twelve goals, and played in the Caribbean Club Championship, helping the club win the league title.
 Four years later, he signed for Macedonian side Bregalnica, where he made eighteen league appearances and scored four goals.
 Ahead of the 2024–25 season, he signed for Macedonian side Shkëndija, helping the club win the league title.

+In June 2026, he was announced as a Romanian club Universitatea Craiova player for a €400,000 fee.

 International career

-Webster is a Jamaica international.
-On 26 August 2022, he debuted for the Jamaica national football team during a 1–1 away friendly draw with the Qatar national football team.
+On 26 August 2022, Webster debuted for the Jamaica national football team during a 1–1 away friendly draw with the Qatar national football team.
 During the summer of 2023, he played for the Jamaica national under-23 football team at the 2023 Central American and Caribbean Games.
 On 5 September 2025, Webster earned his second Jamaica cap versus Bermuda in a World Cup qualifier.